 A pair of wrist weights with a novel look and easy-to-wash design.

 Pros: These eye-catching wrist weight bands feature six stainless steel weights (or “beads”) covered in soft silicone.
-Adjust the weight as needed to between 2 and 7.2 ounces so that you can work up at your own pace.
+Adjust the weight as needed to between 2 and 7.2 ounces to work up at your own pace.
 The wrist weights make an exercise you’re familiar with (like walking) and intensify it just a tad.
-You won’t feel like you need to drag your hands on the ground as you go, but you’ll be working harder.
+You won’t feel like you must drag your hands on the ground as you go, but you’ll work harder.
 Fortunately, the wrist weight band is easy to pull off and wash.

-Cons: You may find these wrist weights difficult to put on at first, though with some practice, it should become easier.
+Cons: You may find these wrist weights challenging to put on at first, though it should become more manageable with some practice.

 Bottom Line: Easy to use and an easy way to slightly increase physical activity, these wrist weights are a great buy.
 They come in several fun colors, too.

-If you’ve been on the fence about whether to get active now, later, or maybe never, take a sec and check out these wrist weights!
-Adults of various ages and abilities may just have the right wrist weight band waiting for them; it just takes a few minutes to look.
+Adults of various ages and abilities may have the best wrist weight band waiting for them; it just takes a bit of exploration.
 We hope this article gave you a few ideas to consider.